menu icon

 • Place the wheel of brie in the middle of the pastry and top with the pecan praline topping (the "sauce" will thicken and harden as it cools).
 Fold the pastry up and over the brie and praline sauce.
 Excess pastry can be cut off using kitchen shears if desired.
 You can also use the excess pastry by cutting it out with small cookie cutters for decorations on top.
 "Glue" them onto the pastry with egg wash.

 • Carefully pick up and place the wrapped brie onto a parchment-lined baking sheet.
-Whisk one egg with 1 tbsp water and brush over the entire surface of the pastry.
+Whisk one egg with 1 tablespoon water and brush over the entire surface of the pastry.

 • Bake at 400° F for about 30-40 minutes, or until pastry is golden brown.
 If you've gathered the pastry at the top like I did, you may need to take a small piece of foil and cover just the edges on top so those don't burn while the rest of the pastry continues to brown and crisp.